The College Preparatory Program is offered on the following dates:

-The three-week College Prep Program offers students a dynamic learning experience rooted in academic achievement, personal growth, and cultural exploration.
-Students learn valuable test-taking techniques to prepare for the SATs, work closely with instructors to craft a compelling personal statement for college applications, and engage with admissions advisors through workshops and college tours in the D.C. area.
-Outside of class, students have the opportunity to enjoy the full Georgetown experience through social activities, weekend excursions, campus events, and cultural outings around the city.
+The three-week College Preparatory Program offers students a dynamic learning experience rooted in academic achievement, personal growth, and cultural exploration.
+Students learn valuable test-taking techniques to prepare for the SATs, work closely with instructors to craft a compelling personal statement for college applications.
+Outside of class, students have the opportunity to enjoy the full Georgetown experience through social activities, weekend excursions, and campus events.

 Students in The College Prep Program are exposed to five subject areas: English, math, study skills, SAT test preparation, and intellectual discovery.
 For each area of study, students work one-on-one with their instructors, who provide constructive feedback throughout the program to evaluate students’ progress and help them improve their skills.
 The program also introduces students to the college search process, providing guidance and instruction on how to find the right school and how to master the college application process.

 Working directly with Georgetown English instructors, students advance their writing capabilities while refining both their style and technique.
 Upon completion of the program, students leave with a compelling personal essay to use for their college applications.

 Georgetown's math instructors provide focused attention to significantly advance students’ algebra and pre-calculus competencies while preparing them for the challenges of college-level math.

 These comprehensive test preparation classes provide students with a personalized academic plan, individualized score reports, and detailed examination essay critiques.
 The courses are designed to prepare students for the SAT test.
 We recommend that College Prep students take the SAT in the fall, as our instruction focuses more heavily on the content, format, and scoring structure of the test.
 At the end of the program, students have the opportunity to take home tools they can use to continue their test preparation efforts.